Marriage Licences

 A marriage licence is valid for three months from the date of issue and can be used anywhere in Ontario.

 In Ontario you must be at least 16 years old to marry.
-If you are between 16 and 18 years old, you need written consent from both your parents.
+If you are between 16 or 17 years old, you need written consent from both of your parents.
 You can get consent forms where you get a marriage licence.

 Applying for a marriage licence